Law review: United States

+The National Law Review also started during the 1880's, but was not student or academically produced, but published by Pennsylvania reporter and legal book publisher Kay & Brother and included editorially reviewed contributions by practicing attorneys focusing on the interpreting court decisions on a nationwide basis versus regionally and was not an academic law review.
+It continues today as on-line only daily legal news service with analysis contributed by lawyers and the publication's journalists.

 The success of the Harvard Law Review provided a model that was followed by later journals: faculty-written articles solicited and published by student editors.
 Yale Law Journal, first published in 1891, used this format to great success.
-Other contemporary journals were launched by faculty with varying degrees of student input including Dickinson Law Review in 1897.

-The West Virginia Bar, a publication by the state Bar Association started in 1894.
+Other contemporary journals were launched by faculty with varying degrees of student input including Dickinson Law Review in 1897.The West Virginia Bar, a publication by the state Bar Association started in 1894.
 In 1917, editorship was taken over by the West Virginia College of Law and became the West Virginia Law Review in 1949.

 The first law review originating outside the Northeast was the Michigan Law Review, beginning in 1902.
 The Northwestern University Law Review—formerly the Illinois Law Review—followed shortly thereafter in 1906.
 Both Michigan and Northwestern were launched by faculty and only later turned over to student editors.
 Following these publications, there was a lull in new journals broken in 1908 by publication of the Maine Law Review which unfortunately ceased publication when the school closed in 1920.

 The California Law Review, beginning in 1912, was the nation's first law review published west of Illinois.
 The Georgetown Law Journal was launched that same year.